jdcorona96/hello-world/README.md

 # hello-world
 Mostly praticing
-I like tacos and pizza
+I like tacos and pizza and ice cream